Actipro/WPF-Controls/Documentation/topics/editors/pickers/enumpicker.md

 @if (wpf) {

-> [!NOTE]
+> [!TIP]
 > The WPF version of [EnumPicker](xref:@ActiproUIRoot.Controls.Editors.EnumPicker) also supports `System.ComponentModel.DescriptionAttribute` to supply textual descriptions in place of `System.ComponentModel.DataAnnotations.DisplayAttribute`.

 }

 ## Custom Sorting

 By default, values are listed in the order they are defined.
-The exception is that in flags enums, group values get placed together.
+The exception is that in flags enumerations, group values get placed together.

 Sorting can be altered by implementing a custom `IComparer<Enum>` class and assigning it to the [EnumSortComparer](xref:@ActiproUIRoot.Controls.Editors.EnumPicker.EnumSortComparer) property.
 The [EnumValueNameSortComparer](xref:@ActiproUIRoot.Controls.Editors.Primitives.EnumValueNameSortComparer).[Instance](xref:@ActiproUIRoot.Controls.Editors.Primitives.EnumValueNameSortComparer.Instance) static property provides access to a pre-built comparer for listing enumeration values alphabetically by name.